Dual Curved Monitor Setup: Complete Guide

 Step 4: Select your preferred display style

 If your office desk is spacious enough for you to fit two monitors, then the first step is to choose the best curved monitors in the market.
-If not, you can also take a look at the list of desks for dual monitors in case you’d like to replace your old desk, too.
-A corner desk for two monitors is also a good option if you’d like to have more space available.
+If not, you can also take a look at the list of L-shaped desks for dual monitor setup in case you’d like to replace your old desk, too.
+An L-shaped desk for two monitors is also a good option if you’d like to have more space available.
 If you don't want to build a new desk, don’t worry!
 You can also opt for a dual monitor mount.

 With that being said, you need to know that curved monitors tend to be more expensive than flat screens, but it is still possible to find "budget" options.
 Below we have listed two of the best curved monitors you can choose from at the moment.